 So, as Baku was winning the battle for headlines, Tehran's envoys were busy wringing backroom concessions out of Azerbaijan and the committee on behalf of Iran's Western Azerbaijan and Eastern Azerbaijan provinces, as well as a silent coterie of purported chogan practitioners in Afghanistan, Pakistan, and India.

-While the UNESCO press release on December 3 referred only to "a traditional horse-riding game in the Republic of Azerbaijan," the "Tehran Times" the next day quoted an Iranian official
+While the UNESCO press release on December 3 referred only to "a traditional horse-riding game in the Republic of Azerbaijan," the "Tehran Times" the next day quoted an Iranian official as claiming victory.

 "The efforts made by the Iranian delegation at the meeting convinced Azerbaijan to officially acknowledge verbally and in writing the fact that chogan is not an Azeri game," the director of the Department for Registration of Natural, Historical, and Intangible Heritage at Iran's Culture Ministry, Farhad Nazari, said.

 He added that the two heavily ethnic Azeri provinces in northwestern Iran -- West Azerbaijan and East Azerbaijan -- had been described by Baku as "south Azerbaijan."

 "It is through a trick that they presented South Azerbaijan as part of the Republic of Azerbaijan's territory and they even presented some historical evidence to this effect," Iran's semiofficial Fars News Agency reported.

 On the eve of the UN vote, Fars had come right out and accused Baku of having tried "various means of international deception to register the Iranian game 'chogan' with UNESCO as Azerbaijani heritage," concluding that "Their methods demonstrate the greed of that country."

 But cooler heads appear to have prevailed at the UNESCO meeting, and documents were amended after Iranian protests, Nazari said.

 A further compromise was reportedly reached.